Back to the top

 Governance

-The Assembly was run under the oversight of an Advisory Board consisting of a wide variety of political and public figures who are in some way connected to Sweden’s work with accomplishing the goals of the Paris Agreement.
+An Advisory Board reviewed and advised on the planning of the Assembly, consisting of a wide variety of political and public figures who are in some way connected to Sweden’s work with accomplishing the goals of the Paris Agreement.
+Two mentors provided support and inspiration to the assembly members.
+These were well-known public figures, one a professor of environmental history and the other a former Olympic athlete now working on children’s health.

 Participant recruitment